-MANUFAC TURER HANDBOOK PAGE 3 OF 3 SUBJECT Γ: CLASS D LICENCE - MANUFACTURER OFF SA LES 3.5.6 A Class D - Manufacturer's Off Sales license subject to the conditions specified in Section 3. • 3.5.7 (Deleted May 2021) 3.5.8 A licensee may designate a self-contained are outlet for hospitality purposes.
-Products used for must be purchased from AGLC.
-3.5.9 A licensee is authorized to set their own p consumers, however sales to other licensees m registered wholesale price.
+SUBJECT : CLASS D LICENCE - MANUFACTURER OFF SALES 3.5.6 A Class D - Manufacturer's Off Sales licensee may deliver liquor subject to the conditions specified in Section 3.6.
+3.5.7 (Deleted May 2021) 3.5.8 A licensee may designate a self-contained area within the off sales outlet for hospitality purposes.
+Products used for hospitality purposes must be purchased from AGLC.
+3.5.9 A licensee is authorized to set their own prices for off sales to consumers, however sales to other licensees must be at the product's registered wholesale price.
 (Amended May 2021) 3.5.10 (Deleted May 2021)